-- You’ll need comfy shoes for walking or hiking.
+- Wear comfy closed-toe shoes for walking or hiking.
 Leave the sandals at home.

-- Be mindful of where you around the waterways and the lakes.
+- Be mindful and use caution around the waterways and the lakes.
 This is gator country.
 Heed all of the warning signs.

-- Bring change to use the viewer on the tree canopy observation deck.
+- Bring change to use the viewer on the Myakka canopy walkway observation deck.